Site logo

 Wastewater Treatment Microplastics

 The Challenge of Microplastics in Wastewater Treatment Introduction Microplastics are increasingly recognized as a significant environmental contaminant, manifesting serious implications for ecosystems and human health.
 Defined as plastic particles less than 5 millimeters in diameter, they are prevalent in various environments, including oceans, freshwaters, soil, and even the atmosphere.
-Wastewater treatment facilities, which serve as […]
+Wastewater treatment facilities, which […]